Teradata/developer-resources/docs/advanced/aws-requirements.md

     "arn:aws:secretsmanager:us-west-2:111111111111:secret:compute-engine/*"
     ```

-- [session-manager.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/session-manager.json): Includes permissions to interact with the AWS Session Manager.
+- [session-manager.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/session-manager.json): Includes permissions for the engine to interact with the [AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).
 Use this if you plan to use Session Manager to connect to the engine to closely manage it.

-**TA: I think we can remove the below section***

-How the engine cluster gets the role